We all know the feeling.

 We approach the end of the summer and wish we’d spent it differently.
 Sure, we did some good things.
 But there were other tasks we never got to.
 Some of us wish we’d played more.
 Others of us wish we’d worked a little harder.
 Either way, we feel like we’ve wasted our summer.

 How can you avoid that post-summer letdown?
 What tips will help you live a summer without regrets?
-In this article, let’s learn from the remarkable example of a remarkable man, Lesslie Newbigin.
+Let’s learn from the remarkable example of a remarkable man, Lesslie Newbigin.

 Wisdom from a Cross-Cultural Missionary